Resource page

 If a brand recommendation cannot stand without the commission, keep it out of the first money path.

-Recommended workflow: Use the Affiliate Niche Validation Calculator, score a candidate with the Affiliate Offer Fit Checker, then read the next-step guide before applying to programs.
+Recommended workflow: Use the Affiliate Niche Validation Calculator, score a candidate with the Affiliate Offer Fit Checker, then read the next-step guide, content tool readiness checklist, and newsletter validation guide before applying to programs.